SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 ---

 ## How to update `@fanny-pack-ui/svelte-kit` to the latest version in your app
-If you have installed `fpui` from the global npm registry, then you can do the following (inside the directory that contains your `package.json` file) to get the latest version in your app:
+If you have installed `@fanny-pack-ui/svelte-kit` from the global npm registry, then you can do the following (inside the directory that contains your `package.json` file) to get the latest version in your app:

 ### See which packages are outdated:
 ```